Postback

 Types of postbacks:

-• In-app event postback: This updates the media source about a specific action taken by a user within the app after installation, like a purchase or level completion.
+- In-app event: This updates the media source about a specific action taken by a user within the app after installation, like a purchase or level completion.

 How to measure postbacks:

-• Delivery rate: The percentage of postbacks that are successfully delivered to the target server.
+- Delivery rate: The percentage that is successfully delivered to the target server.

-• Conversion rate: The percentage of postbacks that result in a desired action, such as a purchase or sign-up.
+- Conversion rate: The percentage that results in a desired action, such as a purchase or sign-up.

-• Accuracy: The percentage of postbacks that contain accurate information about the conversion.
+- Accuracy: The percentage that contains accurate information about the conversion.

 Why are postbacks important to marketers?